 - Examinees who believe that an unusual event or condition during their exam administration caused a significant adverse effect on their performance or their ability to complete the exam may submit a grievance to NCCPA to petition for an invalidation of their score.
-An exam grievance may not be used to challenge exam design, content, or a failing score. - To report a grievance, the examinee must submit to NCCPA via email, fax, or mail a completed Exam Grievance Submission Form describing the situation with any relevant supporting documentation.
+An exam grievance may not be used to challenge exam design, content or a failing score. - To report a grievance, the examinee must submit to NCCPA via email, fax, or mail a completed Exam Grievance Submission Form describing the situation with any relevant supporting documentation.
 The completed Exam Grievance Submission Form and any supporting documentation should be submitted as soon as practicable, but in no event later than three (3) business days after the date on which the exam administration occurred.
-Additional information on submitting an exam grievance is provided in the Exceptions to Policy and Exam Grievances section of NCCPA's website. - Invalid scores do not satisfy the examination requirement for earning or maintaining a CAQ.
+Additional information on submitting an exam grievance is provided in the Exceptions to Policy and Exam Grievances section of NCCPA's website. - Invalid scores do not satisfy the examination requirement for maintaining a CAQ. - NCCPA will not consider exam grievances related to a PA's computer problems or internet connectivity issues.
+It is solely the responsibility of PAs taking the CAQ online maintenance exam to ensure they have access to a functioning device with the minimum system requirements and internet connectivity when responding to the CAQ exam questions.
+PAs are advised not to wait until the final day of the exam administration to respond to exam questions so they can address, before the expiration of the exam window, any computer or connectivity problems they may experience.